-One of Ibaraki’s oldest traditions takes place in the city of Itako.
-As the Iris bloom in June so does wedding season, and the Suigo-Itako Ayame Festival opens.
-During the festival brides don traditional wedding gowns and board Yomeiri boats.
+One of Ibaraki’s oldest traditions takes place in Itako City.
+As the Iris bloom in June, wedding season starts and the Suigo-Itako Ayame Festival opens.
+During this time, brides don traditional wedding gowns and board yomeiri boats.
 They cross the river in front of spectators to meet their husbands on the other side.
 The flower festivals of Ibaraki have attracted visitors from all over the world in recent years.
-The rich soils of Ibaraki make not only the famous sites, but also the famous foods and arts.
+The rich soils of Ibaraki don't only make famous sites but also famous food and arts.

 Ibaraki’s famed dried sweet potatoes (Hoshi Imo) make the perfect souvenir to share with friends and family back home.
 Ibaraki’s ability to grow and ship potatoes and other crops goes unmatched by most parts of Japan.
-Visitors can experience rural lifestyles in more strenuous situations, like staying on a farm and helping with the harvest.
-Or, in lighter conditions like paying a flat fee to pick fruit from orchards and vineyards and eat as much as you like.
+You can experience rural lifestyles in more immersive situations, like staying on a farm and helping with the harvest.
+Or, in an hour by paying a flat fee to pick and eat as much fruit from orchards and vineyards as you like.
 Fish and seafood fill the nearby shores.
-Homecooked Anglerfish Hot-Pot, a favorite amongst locals in winter, filled with Ibaraki vegetables makes the perfect dinner during your stay.
+Homecooked Anglerfish Hot-Pot, a favorite amongst locals in winter, filled with Ibaraki vegetables makes the perfect dinner during your stay here.